ASP.NET Core Hosting Models

 • Key Benefits:

-• Security: Can handle SSL/TLS termination, protect against attacks, and hide Kestrel from the public internet.
+• Security: Can handle SSL/TLS termination, protect against attacks.

-• Load Balancing: Distributes traffic across multiple instances of your application.
+• Load Balancing: Distributes traffic across multiple instances.

 • Process Management: Can start and stop your application process.